buiminhhai1/react-js-udemy-note/README.md

 So once the data from the backend is there, we can say.
-The function then receives a response object as input, this will be passed into the function automatically by axios and let's for now simply print that to the
+The function then receives a response object as input, this will be passed into the function automatically by axios and let's for now simply print that to the we get a robust application with a reuseable higher order component which we can wrap around.